BFMT: Best Free Retention Rate Calculator

 What Does Your Retention Rate Mean?

-- Low Retention (below 40%): Time to act!
-Focus on customer service, product improvements, or loyalty programs.
+• Low Retention (below 40%): Now time to act!
+Look at customer service, product advancement, or customer loyalty programs.

 Tips to Improve Your Retention Rate

-- Provide excellent support: Be there when customers need help.
+• Provide excellent support: Be available when customers require it.

 Why Use Our Retention Rate Calculator?